factor/factor/README.txt

 * Setting up SDL libraries for use with Factor

-Factor's UI requires recent versions of the following three libraries in order to operate:

-  libSDL.so
-  libSDL_ttf.so
-  libSDL_gfx.so
+The Windows binary package for Factor includes all prerequisite DLLs.
+On Unix, you need recent versions of SDL and FreeType.

 If you have installed these libraries but the UI still fails with an error, you will need to find out the exact names that they are installed as, and issue a command similar to the following to bootstrap Factor:

   ./f boot.image.<foo> -libraries:sdl:name=libSDL-1.2.so
-                       -libraries:sdl-ttf:name=libSDL_ttf.so
-                       -libraries:sdl-gfx:name=libSDL_gfx.so
+                       -libraries:freetype:name=libfreetype.so

 * Source organization